 Uninsured/underinsured coverage for bodily injury is also required in New York.
 This coverage provides protection for you and your passengers, if the at-fault party in an accident either doesn’t have insurance, (uninsured)or if they do not carry enough liability insurance (underinsured).

 When it comes to determining how much liability coverage you should purchase, for most cases, the appropriate answer is some amount greater than the state minimum requirements.
-If you request quotes from us (without connecting your prior insurance), in most cases the minimum liability limits were recommend are $50,000 Bodily Injury (BI) per person, $100,000 BI per accident, and $50,000 Property Damage (PD) per accident.
+If you request quick insurance quotes from us (without connecting your prior insurance), in most cases the minimum liability limits we recommend are $50,000 Bodily Injury (BI) per person, $100,000 BI per accident, and $50,000 Property Damage (PD) per accident.
 You may see these limits expressed on your insurance policy documents as 50/100/50.
 If you want great coverage however, we recommend increasing these limits to $250,000 BI per person, $500,000 BI per accident and $250,000 PD per accident (250/500/250).
 To learn more about liability limits, check out our blog on the importance of having sufficient liability limits.

 Happy insurance shopping, New Yorkers!